-- A. Two (2) acres of land shall be provided for the first animal and one (1) full acre shall be required for each additional animal. - B. The area in which animals are kept shall be fenced.
+- Two (2) acres of land shall be provided for the first animal and one (1) full acre shall be required for Α. each additional animal. - В. The area in which animals are kept shall be fenced.
 Animal buildings and enclosures shall be so constructed and maintained as to prevent the escape of animals and to provide appropriate protection from the elements.
 Such fences or enclosures shall meet the requirements of this Ordinance.
 However, the Township Building Inspector may approve fences up to a height of ten (10) feet provided the following provisions are met: - 1.
 The owner or applicant provides a written affidavit in recordable form and financial guarantee acceptable to the Township Attorney that such fence will be removed upon the cessation of the farm animal activity.
-Such document shall be non-transferable. - Such fence should be colored in such a manner which reduces the visibility of such fence from adjoining properties.
-Further, such fencing should be constructed or coated with vinyl, plastic, etc. or galvanized to ensure the long term maintenance and aesthetics of such fence. - 3.
+Such document shall be non-transferable. - 2.
+Such fence should be colored in such a manner which reduces the visibility of such fence from adjoining properties.
+Further, such fencing should be constructed or coated with vinyl, plastic, etc. or galvanized to ensure the long term maintenance and aesthetics of such - 3.
 Evergreen trees, a minimum of five (5) feet in height shall be planted along the entire length of such fence within the required ten (10) foot setback.
 Such trees shall not be planted more than thirty (30) feet on center.
 This provision may be waived by the Building Inspector upon a finding that natural vegetation, topography, or distance from adjacent residences provides sufficient screening. - 4.
-The minimum parcel size shall be ten (10) acres.
+The minimum parcel size shall be ten (10) acres. - 5.
+Such fence shall not be located within the non-required front yard.
+Such fence may be located within the side and rear yard. - 6.
+The Township may review the condition of such fence on an annual basis to determine that the fence is being maintained in an acceptable manner.